-- 6. For the selected system, go to tab Audit > Confidential Computing > List Attestations. - 7.
-Find and select the report you want to view.
+- 1. For the selected system, go to tab Audit > Confidential Computing > List Attestations. - 2.
+Find and select the report you want to view. - 3.
+After clicking the selected attestation report tab Overview will open. - 4.
+Move to the next tab SEV-SNP. - 5.
+Finally, move to the next tab Secure Boot.